bruceravel/demeter/documentation/Artemis/extended/qfs.rst

 shift are calculated wrongly.

-The central problem here is not that the red line is different from the blue line – although that is certainly the case and it is certainly a problem.
+The central problem here is not that the red line is different from the blue line |nd| although that is certainly the case and it is certainly a problem.
 The central problem is that, by misusing the QFS tool in this way, you introduce a large systematic error into your data analysis.
 This systematic error affects both amplitude and phase